mlliarm/mlliarm.github.io/README.md

-# About
+# Michail L. Liarmakopoulos

-## Junior Software Developer
+## Junior Software Developer, MSc

-Scientific programmer, using python, R, numpy, scipy, pandas, scikit-learn, matplotlib, ggplot2 for machine learning, data preprocessing, visualization and analysis.

-Finally, I'm holding a MSc in Computational Mathematics and Computational Intelligence from the Mathematics department of the University of Patras and a BSc in Physics from the University of Crete.
-My MSc thesis was on Active machine learning using JCLAL and Weka along with python to set up the experiment XML files.
+A physics graduate (BSc) with postgraduate in Computational Mathematics and A.I.
+(MSc).
+My MSc thesis was on Active Machine learning, using JCLAL library and python3.

+Having four years experience as a part-time freelance scientific programmer - analyst, using technologies as Mathematica, python, C++ for solving engineering and mathematical problems, and LaTeX for documenting.
+One and a half year industrial experience as a scientific python programmer, using NumPy, SciPy, Pandas and Scikit-learn for machine learning, data preprocessing and analysis in the bioinformatics sector in leading bioinformatics startup.

+Interested in software development and data science.

 # What